Preparing Your Child for Surgery

 The prospect of surgery and hospitalization can obviously be frightening and overwhelming for any child.
 As a parent, you're worried too, but remember that your child looks to you for reassurance.
 You can help your child by preparing them as best you can with age-appropriate information:

-For stories to read with your child about having surgery, please click here.
+For an interactive tour and stories to read with your child about having surgery, please explore these surgery prep tools for kids.

 If you are looking for additional guidance or have more questions about preparing your child for surgery, a child life specialist (CLS) can be a helpful resource.
 A CLS is a trained member of the multidisciplinary team who can meet with your child to explain what will happen, and why, in terms your child will understand.
 Child life staff are also available by phone or email to answer questions and provide resources to caregivers.